Is PCOS Causing Your Sexual Health to Suffer?

-Polycystic Ovarian Syndrome (PCOS) affects up to 5-10 percent of women and has a long list of symptoms associated with it, as well as an influencing factor, Insulin Resistance.
+Polycystic Ovarian Syndrome (PCOS) affects 1 in 5 women and is fast becoming the leading health challenge women face today.
+It has a long list of symptoms associated with it, as well as an influencing factor, insulin resistance.
 One little-mentioned issue that can affect women with PCOS is poor sexual health and sexual dysfunction.4 Most women with PCOS have reported that this condition impacts their sexual relationships and creates less satisfaction.
-Some of the more common symptoms of PCOS such as weight gain, acne, and male pattern baldness negatively affects sexual health and creates diminished self-esteem, which in turn lessens sexual confidence and arousal.3
+Some of the more common symptoms of PCOS such as weight gain, acne, low self esteem, fatigue, and male pattern baldness negatively affects sexual health and creates diminished self-esteem, which in turn lessens sexual confidence and arousal.3

-Sexual dysfunction is a common issue with 40-45 percent of women in general, and the likelihood of these concerns increases with age and the presence of health issues such as high blood pressure and diabetes.2 This means women with PCOS can experience a higher incidence of poor sexual health due to certain appearance-related symptoms and the increased risk of those physical conditions (diabetes and poor cardiovascular health) that cause sexual dysfunction.
+Sexual dysfunction is a common issue with 40-45 percent of women in general, and the likelihood of these concerns increases with age and the presence of health issues such as pelvic pain, low self esteem, high blood pressure and diabetes.2 This means women with PCOS can experience a higher incidence of poor sexual health due to certain appearance-related symptoms and the increased risk of those physical conditions (diabetes and poor cardiovascular health) that cause sexual dysfunction.
 Add the documented disruption of intimacy experienced by infertile couples, another symptom of PCOS, and poor sexual health is not a surprise.
-It is however, something that can be addressed and even eliminated with targeted treatment options.
-Women with PCOS should never hesitate to discuss sexual health concerns with their doctor, and they should follow recommended strategies to address PCOS and factors such as Insulin Resistance to minimize symptoms and improve overall quality of life.
+It is however, something that can be addressed and eliminated naturally.
+The PCOS 5-Element System is designed to help you heal from these sometimes devastating symptoms to help you recover your sexual health to feel more vibrant and produce more of your feel-good hormone oxytocin.

 Are There Signs to Look for When You Suspect PCOS- related Sexual Dysfunction?

 There are no defined criteria or a single test that doctors can use to diagnose PCOS because it is a complicated array of symptoms that add up to this disorder.
-That being said, there are some common PCOS markers that will certainly point your physician in the direction of Polycystic Ovarian Syndrome, including:9
+There is no medical solution.
+So it’s time for you to take charge.
+Here are some common PCOS markers that are hallmark signs of hormone imbalance or endocrine dysfunction:9

 - Heavy periods